-In general, under Rule 144 as currently in effect, any person (or persons whose shares are aggregated), including an affiliate of the Company, who has beneficially owned Restricted Shares for at least one year (as computed under Rule 144) is entitled to sell within any three-month period a number of shares that does not exceed the greater of (i) 1% of the number of shares of Common shares after giving effect to Stock then outstanding (approximately the Offerings), or (ii) the average weekly trading volume in the Common Stock during the four calendar weeks immediately preceding the filing of a Form 144 with respect to such sale.
+In general, under Rule 144 as currently in effect, any person (or persons whose shares are aggregated), including an affiliate of the Company, who has beneficially owned Restricted Shares for at least one year (as computed under Rule 144) is entitled to sell within any three-month period a number of shares that does not exceed the greater of (i) 1% of the number of shares of Common Stock then outstanding (approximately shares after giving effect to the Offerings), or (ii) the average weekly trading volume in the Common Stock during the four calendar weeks immediately preceding the filing of a Form 144 with respect to such sale.
 Sales under Rule 144 are also subject to certain provisions relating to the manner of sale and notice requirements, and to the availability of current public information about the Company.
 In addition, under Rule 144(k), a person (or persons whose shares are aggregated) who is not deemed to have been an affiliate of the Company at any time during the 90 days immediately preceding a sale, and who has beneficially owned the shares proposed to be sold for at least two years (as computed under Rule 144), will be entitled to sell such shares under Rule 144(k) without regard to the volume requirements described above.
 Rule 144 also provides that affiliates that are selling shares of Common Stock that are not Restricted Shares must nonetheless comply with the provisions of Rule 144 other than the holding period requirement.

 Beginning 180 days after the date of this Prospectus, upon the expiration of certain agreements entered into between the Underwriters and certain of the Company's officers, directors, stockholders and holders of outstanding options or warrants (the "Lock-up Agreements"), the Company believes that approximately of the Restricted Shares will be eligible for sale in the public market pursuant to Rule 144(k) and approximately Restricted Shares will be eligible for sale in the public market subject to the provisions of Rule 144 referred to above.
 Of these Restricted Shares, the Company estimates that approximately shares will become eligible for sale pursuant to Rule 144(k) beginning in 1998.
+The remaining Restricted Shares will become eligible for sale in the public market under Rule 144 (including paragraph (k) thereof) at various times as they become vested.

 Under the 1995 Plan and the 1997 Stock Plan, there are an aggregate of shares of Common Stock reserved for issuance.
 As of the Effective Date, options to purchase shares have been granted pursuant to the 1995 Plan and the 1997 Stock Plan, and all of such options remain outstanding.
-Beginning 180 days after the date of this Prospectus, upon the expiration of the Lock-up Agreements, shares of Common Stock will be eligible for sale in accordance with the requirements of Rule 701.
+Beginning 180 days after the date of this Prospectus, upon the expiration of the of these option shares will be eligible for sale Lock-up Agreements, in the public market in accordance with the requirements of Rule 701, to the extent the options are exercised.
 Rule 701 promulgated under the Securities Act provides that shares of Common Stock acquired pursuant to the exercise of options outstanding prior to the Offerings or the grant of Common Stock prior to the Offerings pursuant to written compensation plans or contracts may be resold by persons other than affiliates beginning 90 days after the date of the Offerings, subject only to the manner of sale provisions of Rule 144, and by affiliates, beginning 90 days after the date of the Offerings, subject to all provisions of Rule 144 except its one-year minimum holding period requirement.
-Of the shares of Common Stock described above, shares of Common Stock are held by affiliates of the Company.
+Of the option shares of Common Stock described above, held by affiliates of the Company.